scrapy/scrapy/docs/topics/stats.rst

 .. class:: DummyStatsCollector

     A Stats collector which does nothing but is very efficient.
-This is the Stats Collector used when stats are diabled (through the :setting:`STATS_ENABLED` setting).
+This is the Stats Collector used when stats are disabled (through the :setting:`STATS_ENABLED` setting).

 SimpledbStatsCollector